devitocodes/devito/README.md

 The [website](https://www.devitoproject.org/) also provides access to other information, including documentation and instructions for citing us.

-Some FAQ are discussed [here](https://github.com/devitocodes/devito/wiki/FAQ).
+Some FAQs are discussed [here](https://github.com/devitocodes/devito/wiki/FAQ).

 ## Performance